DarLynnNovak/MyCMEFormDLLs/README.md

 # Introduction
-TODO: Give a short introduction of your project.
-Let this section explain the objectives or the motivation behind this project.
+This project contains various dlls for use with the MyCME in Aptify.
+The file set contains 5 dlls and is written in c sharp.

 # Getting Started
-TODO: Guide users through getting your code up and running on their own system.
-In this section you can talk about:
+Getting your code up and running on your own system:
-1. Installation process
+1. Clone this project to a folder on your drive.
-2. Software dependencies
+2.
 3. Latest releases
 4. API references